GoogleCloudPlatform/core-solution-services/INSTALL-BASIC.md

 sb vars set domain_name ${DOMAIN_NAME}
 ```

-Finally, save all the environment variables we have set thus far in a script that runs every tiem you SSH to the jump host, so you will not have to reset them
+Finally, save all the environment variables we have set thus far in a script that runs every time you SSH to the jump host,
+so you will not have to reset them.

 ```
 sudo bash -c "cat << EOF >> /etc/profile.d/genie_env.sh